King, NC - Small Town Appeal

 Hanging Rock State Park is an awesome 8,605 acres state park with enough variety sure to please any group.
 A scenic mountain lake is the center piece of this park and provides a sandy beach for sunning and cool mountain waters for swimming and canoeing.
 Twenty miles of hiking trails include big paydays with a waterfall at one end and scenic mountaintops vistas from other trails.
 You can access the Dan River for paddling or you may decide to spend a few nights in the park in a campsite or in one of the small cabins available for rent.

-The recently completed playground was built at a cost of approximately $500,000 and entirely from local donations.
+The playground was built at a cost of approximately $500,000 and entirely from local donations.
 It was designed from the start to be an inclusive playground for kids of any physical or mental ability.

 Most any weekend morning you’ll find patrons at King Kitchen, purportedly the serving the best mountain breakfast around these parts, fueling up for a day of road-biking or mountain biking in the nearby country.
 King is the doorstep to an endless array of outdoor activities.